Amcache parser comparison: AmcacheParser, browser tool, Volatility, RegRipper

 Volatility 3 (windows.registry.amcache)#

 A registry-analysis plugin inside Volatility 3.
-Runs against either a memory capture (where the hive is reconstructed from in-memory registry pages) or an offline registry hive on disk.
+Runs against either a memory capture (where the hive is reconstructed from in-memory registry pages) or an offline hive on disk.

 Why reach for it

 • Cross-platform.
-Pure Python, no .NET dependency.
+Pure Python, no .NET.

 Where it bites